Han Sun-hwa: 2009–2013: Secret, Invincible Youth, acting debut and rising popularity

 In October 2009, Han, along with Jung Ha-na, Song Ji-eun and Jun Hyo-seong, debuted in the group Secret; prior to their debut, the group was on a documentary show called Secret Story which chronicled their debut process.
 In the same month, Han was chosen as a regular cast member of a South Korean variety show called Invincible Youth; the news that a girl group member who hadn't debuted yet would be selected for a variety program caused a huge sensation.

 Secret released their debut single "I Want You Back" in October 2009.
 In April 2010, they released their first mini album entitled Secret Time which spawned the hit single "Magic" and served as their breakthrough song in South Korea.
-The same year, Han made her acting debut in the sitcom More Charming By The Day.
-She next starred in the workplace drama Ad Genius Lee Tae-baek.
+The same year, Han made a cameo appearance in the sitcom More Charming by the Day.
+On December 28, 2010, she made another cameo appearance in MBC's daily sitcom, All My Love for You playing Gain's old college friend.
+Later, she appeared in a supporting role in the workplace drama Ad Genius Lee Tae-baek, which she described as her “first acting challenge”.

-On December 28, 2010, Han made a cameo appearance on MBC's daily sitcom, All My Love, playing Gain's old college friend.
+While portraying the variety-show role/image crafted by TS Entertainment to promote the agency and Secret, Han also gained recognition for her activities in modeling and acting.
+In 2011, she was listed by CNN International Seoul as one of the nine rising 'It' stars in Korean entertainment, highlighting her versatility across modeling and acting.

 In 2012, for the year end SBS Gayo Daejeon show, SBS created four idol super groups, a fan vote placed Han into the group designated Mystic White, the group working with producer Kim Do-hoon, created the song "Mermaid Princess" the profits of which was donated to charity.